lawrence-carbon/cli-nlp/README.md

 - The tool uses GPT-4o-mini by default for cost efficiency
 - Commands are generated based on standard Unix/Linux commands
+- **Safety First**: The tool automatically analyzes commands and warns you about modifying operations
 - Always review generated commands before executing, especially for destructive operations
+- Use `--force` flag only when you're certain the command is safe to execute
 - API key priority: config file > environment variable
 - The config file is automatically created with secure permissions (600)